teofilobd/teofilobd.github.io/_posts/2023-02-27-Annileen-Devlog-2.md

 ### Annileen module structure [↑](#summary)

 In this section, I will explain the module structure that I've been using in the project.
-Some things are mandatory, some other you can do your own way and this is the way I chose to follow.
+Some things are mandatory, some others you can do your own way and this is the way I chose to follow.
 In the end of the section you can find the whole structure.
-Lets' start!
+Let's start!

 ```c++
 module; // optional (or not)